gkowal/Particle-Acceleration-tutorial/README.md

 [Pre-requisites](./pre-requisites.md), including instructions for [downloading](./pre-requisites.md#download-links) and [installing](./pre-requisites.md#instructions-for-installing-vm) the VM

+# Introductory presentation

+A copy of the introductory presentation is in the file [Intro.pdf](https://github.com/gkowal/Particle-Acceleration-tutorial/blob/master/Intro.pdf)

 # PAccel code

 It is a Fortran code which integrates the particle trajectory (proton or electron) in a predefined uniform or curved magnetic field or magnetic field taken from an external simulation.